CodeCosmic/to-do-styled/README.md

 5. Dropdown that lets user decide importance of task and sorts list based on importance.
 10 is most important and 1 is least important.
+6. Ability to edit task name and task importance